ryangchn/QG-ConvLSTM/README.md

 to evaluate.

+The trained model for HEVC at QP = 37 is also available here.

 ## Generate feature.npy file

 As discribed in the paper, we utilize quality-related features to generate the gates in ConvLSTM.
 In our code, feature.npy (e.g., BasketballPass_HEVC_QP42_quality_features.npy) contains a variable named 'feat', which is a matrix with shape [frame number, 38], i.e., each row is a 38-dimansion feature for one frame.